Istpart

-The Commission on the History of the October Revolution and the Russian Communist Party (Bolsheviks), also known as Ispart (Russian: Истпарт), was a research institute that collected, processed, archived and published history of the Communist Party of the Soviet Union and the October Revolution.
+The Commission on the History of the October Revolution and the Russian Communist Party (Bolsheviks), also known as Istpart (Russian: Истпарт, abbreviated from История Партии, Istoriya Partii, "History of the Party"), was a research institute that collected, processed, archived and published history of the Communist Party of the Soviet Union and the October Revolution.

 History

 The commission for the History of the Party was established under the State Publishing House of the RSFSR.
 On 21 September 1920 the Council of People's Commissars adopted a resolution "On the establishment of a commission for collecting and studying materials on the history of the October Revolution and the history of the RCP".
 At the suggestion of Mikhail Olminsky, the commission received the abbreviated name "Istpart".
 After the adoption of the decree, Istpart operated under the People's Commissariat of Education, on 1 December 1921, it was transferred to the Central Committee of the RCP (b) as a department.

 Istpart was headed by a board of managers (since 1924 - the council).
 Daily management of its work was carried out by the Presidium: the chairman Olminsky, his deputy M. N. Pokrovsky and the secretary V. V. Adoratsky.
 The Istpart consisted of 2 subcommissions: on the history of the "Great Socialist October Revolution" (headed by M. N. Pokrovsky) and on the history of the party (headed by V. I. Nevsky).
 At first, the Istpart consisted of 9 people appointed by the SNK, later its composition was increased.
 The decision of the Central Committee of the RCP (b) of 3 December 1921 determined the states of the central Istpart should be composed of sixty people and each local bureau two people.

 Istpart was given the right to organize local bureaus on the territory of the RSFSR and all union republics.
 In the largest cities, in the union republics and regions in the 1920s.
 In the "Regulations on the Istpartition departments under the provincial committees of the RCP (b)", approved by the Central Committee of the RCP (b) (circular of the Central Committee of the RCP (b) No. 27 of 10 August 1923), it was indicated that their task was to "collect and study materials on the history of the October Revolution on the territory of this province and the history of this provincial party organization."
 Istaprt published over 30 magazines and various collections.
 Since 1921 Istpart published the journal Proletarian Revolution and Bulletin of Istpart, since 1922 the Petrograd Bureau of Istpart has published the journal Krasnaya Chronicle, Istpart of the Central Committee of the Communist Party (b) of Ukraine published Annals of the Revolution, the Kazan Bureau of Istpart published Ways of Revolution.